ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 ## How can I approve or deny a Privacy Request?

-If `REQUEST_MANUAL_REQUEST_APPROVAL` is set to True (the default is False), Privacy Requests will require approval before executing.
-To approve or deny Privacy Requests, send a list of Privacy Request ids to one of the following endpoints to approve or pytestdeny in bulk.
+Privacy Requests are executed immediately by default.
+By setting the REQUIRE_MANUAL_REQUEST_APPROVAL variable in your fidesops.toml to TRUE, Privacy Requests will require approval before executing.
+To approve or deny Privacy Requests, send a list of Privacy Request ids to one of the following endpoints to approve or deny in bulk.

 `PATCH api/v1/privacy-request/administrate/approve`